gingerchew/ginger.wtf-2024/src/posts/creating-a-theme-using-arc.md

 date: 2023-10-25
 ---

-I'm in the process of making a theme switcher for my site, this means messing with css custom properties.
+I'm in the process of making a theme switcher for my site, this means messing with CSS custom properties.
 Checking and double checking contrast ratios, thinking up worth-while themes.

 As I was flipping through different themes though, I noticed at the very end of the inspector stylesheet a series of custom properties.